-The CBF is typically a large multi-story structure, wholly or partially, devoted to converting and blending HEU with DU or NU.
-The MAR consists of uranium metal, solutions, and compounds at various enrichments from depleted to assays of 93% $^{235}\text{U}$ , and various non-radioactive reagents used in the process.
+The CBF is typically a large multi-story structure devoted, wholly or partially, to converting and blending HEU with DU, NU, or LEU.
+The MAR consists of uranium metal, solutions, compounds, and UF6 gases at various enrichments from depleted to assays of 93% U, and various non-radioactive reagents used in the process.
 The radioactive and non-radioactive hazardous materials used in significant quantities in the CBF processes are discussed below.